nRF24/CircuitPython_nRF24L01/docs/api.rst

 .. autoclass:: circuitpython_nrf24l01.rf24.RF24
   :no-members:

-  A driver class for the nRF24L01(+) transceiver radios.
   This class aims to be compatible with other devices in the nRF24xxx product line that implement the Nordic proprietary Enhanced ShockBurst Protocol (and/or the legacy ShockBurst Protocol), but officially only supports (through testing) the nRF24L01 and nRF24L01+ devices.